How to Set Up GA4

 From the admin menu, click ‘Tracking Info’ and then tracking code.

-You should now see a window filled with code – don’t panic, we’re not messing with any of that.
+You should now see a window filled with code.
 Scroll down until you see an option that reads ‘connected site tags’, click it.

 You’ll now see a ‘Connect a tag’ option.
 Remember the characters you copied earlier (measurement ID)?
 Paste them into the ‘Enter ID’ box on the left.
 Now click connect.
 Once that’s done, return to the tab that you should have left open on the ‘Web stream details page’.

 Scroll down to the ‘Tagging Instructions’ section of the page and click ‘Add new on-page tag’, then select ‘Global site tag’.
 This will open a box filled with code, you’ll want to click the copy symbol at the top right of the box to copy it.

 Copy and Paste Your New Global Site Tag into the Head Section of Your HTML

 You need to paste this code into the head section of your HTML.
 The way this works depends on the kind of website you are using.
 If you are using WordPress, the most common website creation tool, you should be able to find this in your ‘themes’ section.
 If you can’t find a way to access your property’s HTML code, you may need to install a plugin.